tkerby/flipperzero-firmware-wPlugins/README.md

 ![i2cScan](./README.assets/i2cScan.gif)

-#### Built-in Testing
-- Includes on-board I2C EEPROM (Memory Chip, U6, on right side of PCB)
-- Allows experimentation with I2C Probe tool out of the box
-- Can store information you want to keep "secret" from your Flipper
+DigiLab's I2C probe will automatically scan for I2C devices connected via the onboard pins.
+The DigiLab includes an on-board I2C EEPROM (Memory Chip, U6, on the right side of the PCB) to allow you to experiment with the I2C Probe tool out of the box.
+(You can even use it to store information that you want to keep "secret" from your Flipper..)

 #### Scanned Devices
-- Automatic scanning when tool opens
-- Navigate through multiple detected devices using arrow keys
+When you open the tool, it will automatically scan for I2C Devices.
+When the scan is completed, you'll be presented with the results.
+If more than one device was detected, you can use the arrow keys to scroll through the devices.

 ![i2cresults](./README.assets/i2c-results.png)

 #### Prediction Engine
-- Uses built-in heuristics database to predict device type
-- Launch via "Info" button
-- Scroll through results with arrow buttons
+Based on the information gleaned during the scan, the DigiLab will use its in-built heuristics database to try to predict what the detect device might be.
+You can launch the Prediction Engine by clicking the "Info" button.
+If results are found you can scroll through them via the arrow buttons.

 ![i2c-prediction](./README.assets/i2c-prediction.png)

 #### Read/Write Registers
-The DigiLab features embedded hexadecimal editor for direct register access:
+The DigiLab also features a handy embedded hexadecimal editor, which can be used to directly read/write the registers of I2C devices.
+For example, the device included on the DigiLab board is an EEPROM memory - you can read/write directly into its memory.
+If it was another device, such as an I2C thermometer, you could peek into its registers directly to obtain the temperature information!

 ![hexedit](./README.assets/hexedit.gif)